Gregorooooo02/Gregorooooo02/README.md

 My biggest projects are Gelatinous Jumper, made in Godot, and LightLured - horror game made in Unity for my Engineer Thesis.

+My main hobby is (except for video games) video editing and 2D graphics.
+I worked on many video projects for my friends, but also made some projects for commercial purposes.
+For 2D graphics I mainly use Adobe Illustrator.
+I created a visual identity for the psychology podcast "(Wy)słuchani", accredited by the University of Lodz in Poland, and also worked on student's project for the 80th Anniversary of Lodz University of Technology.

 # 🖥️ Tools I use
 ### Languages
 <img align="left" alt="C++" width="40px" style="padding-right:10px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/cplusplus/cplusplus-original.svg" />